stoeffel/awesome-fp-js/README.md

 ## Libraries

 * [Ramda](https://github.com/ramda/ramda) – A practical functional library for JavaScript that is designed specifically for a functional programming style.
 A style that makes it easy to create functional pipelines and never mutates user data.
-* [Folktale](http://folktalejs.org/) – Folktale is a suite of libraries for generic functional programming that allows you to write elegant modular applications with fewer bugs and more reuse.
+* [Folktale](http://folktale.origamitower.com/) – A standard library for functional programming in JavaScript.
 * [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide) – An instance of [Lodash](https://github.com/lodash/lodash) with its methods wrapped to produce immutable, auto-curried, iteratee-first, data-last methods.
 * [functional.js](http://functionaljs.com) – A lightweight functional JavaScript library that facilitates currying and point-free / tacit programming.
 * [101](https://github.com/tjmehta/101) – A modern and modular JavaScript utility library made to work well with vanilla JavaScript methods.